Taihape: Rangitīkei ki Rangipō

 Hearings and events

-Hearing week 4 is scheduled for 11-15 December 2017.
-A venue for that week will be confirmed and released via directions in due course.
+Hearing week 6 is scheduled for 9 -13 April 2018 and hearing week 7 for 21 – 25 May 2018.
+A venue for these weeks will be confirmed and released via directions in due course.

 The various documents, submissions and evidence filed in the inquiry are available online.
 The list of these is called the record of inquiry.